DanielHong95/cocktailwiki/readme/README.md

 ![alt text](/logo_final.png)<br />
 <br />
-The Cocktail Wiki is a fullstack web application that utilized the PERN stack.
+The Cocktail Wiki is a fullstack web application that utilizes the PERN stack.
 This application contains a list of over 400 different cocktails, and instructions on how to prepare them.
 You can search all cocktails, see a list of cocktails by their base spirit, or search cocktails by ingredients they use.

 ## Demo